Do you have a tax problem with the IRS? You may qualify for free legal help.

 Are you missing out on money from the Earned Income Tax Credit (EIC)?

 If you worked during the tax year and earned wages, you might be eligible for a tax credit from the IRS.
 Call 2-1-1 or find a volunteer tax preparer to see if you qualify for the Earned Income Tax Credit (EIC).
-If you find out that you qualify for the EIC, you will need to apply for it when you file your federal taxes.

 Learn more on our Tax Credits You Should Know About page.